peterkilfeather/TRAP-V1/README.md

 Kevin Talbot 'Shatra'
 Jakob Sca
   - See minion repo
+## 7th January 2020
+- This week have piloted using Sch1 hood.
+Took MB, DS, VS, CTX (from adjacent to midbrain) from 3 young, 3 old mice (OVX+/-) to obtain samples for ELISA.
+Ran ELISA this evening after 3 hour incubation.
+Signal in MB, VS and CTX, but not in DS.
+May require longer incubation (overnight) and also different CTX region for control sample.
+Alternatively, take sample from TRAP (non-REL) animal.
+- Will re-run ELISA next week using Nunc plates.
+  - Before re-running, take MB, DS, VS, CTX from 1 young, 1 old REL + 1 young TRAP mouse.
+Take CTX from very exterior frontal region, before dissecting other tissues.
+- Need to order more TMB (check small fridge next to antibody freezer for TMB)
+- SWH has ordered 1 ml Eppendorf DNA loBind 96-well plates.
+Need to test these with TRAP sample handling.
+- SWH has ordered a manual 8x 1 ml multichannel pipette.
+- So next major stage is to decide on appropriate DS/VS dissection (to obtain signal from both striatal samples)
+  - Then perform trap on MB with 1/2x, 1/4x, 1/8x matrices, STR with 1/4x, 1/8x, 1/16x from 3 mice
+- Dounce definitely required for TRAP: Pestle does not sufficiently homogenise tissue
+  - So need 12x dounces

 ## 30th January 2020
 - Taking DS/VS (new approach) and SNpc/VTA as described on 29/01/2020 from REL119.4e.
 Showing Guusje Haver how to extract RNA in parallel.
 Aim to extract, cDNA synth with VILO IV and qPCR today.
 Add new SNpc/VTA primers tomorrow when they arrive.